|

 - Lights:

-- strobo-light (ON/OFF) (synchro motor board) - follows note on/off
+- strobo-light (ON/OFF) (synchro motor board) - always follows note

 - note 126: 1W red LED on back side of tuning motor assembly (tuning